 Fed up of schmaltzy Christmas TV?
-Well why not rent out a classic, and mark the anniversary of The Graduate's release, this day in 1967.
+Well, why not download a classic, and mark the anniversary of The Graduate's release, this day in 1967.

 It's an early coming-of-age film about Benjamin Braddock, a college graduate played by Dustin Hoffman, being seduced by an older woman 'Mrs Robinson'.

 Despite being over five decades old, The Graduate hasn't aged in the slightest, so treat yourself to a night in, mix a Mrs Robinson and enjoy the film.

 December 2010 was a disorientating day in Blighty.
 First a total lunar eclipse.
 Then an earthquake.
 Admittedly, on the scale of earthquakes, the Cumbria wobble was not a great cause for concern.

 Ranking 3.6 on the Richter scale, it injured no one and caused no damage, although it was felt in much of northern England, as well as Scotland, Wales and the Isle of Man.
 Apparently, Britain should expect an earthquake this size about once a year, with bigger quakes about once a decade.

 So we are celebrating how lucky us Brits are to have such tame earthquakes with a Goombay Smash, and shaking it vigorously, of course.